Tevin Shaw: Portmore United

 In summer 2019, Shaw signed with defending champions Portmore United.
 That season he made 21 league appearances, scoring one goal, and played 90 minutes in the away leg of Portmore's CONCACAF Champions League series against Mexican giants Cruz Azul.

 Atlético Ottawa

 On 26 March 2020, Shaw signed for Canadian Premier League side Atlético Ottawa.
 However, due to the COVID-19 pandemic, he was unable to join the side for the 2020 season, meaning he spent the year without any competitive football.
 But despite this, he was re-signed by Ottawa in 2021.

 FC Tucson

 On 1 February 2022, FC Tucson announced the signing of Tevin Shaw.

 Greenville Triumph SC

 Following Tucson's voluntary self-relegation to USL League Two, Shaw signed with Greenville Triumph on 12 January 2023.

 International career

 Shaw received his first call-up to the Jamaica national team in May 2017 for a warm-up friendly against Peru ahead of the 2017 Caribbean Cup.
-He ultimately missed out on the Caribbean Cup due a quadricep injury.
+He ultimately missed out on the Caribbean Cup due a quadriceps injury.
 Shaw made his debut for Jamaica on 30 January 2018 in a friendly against South Korea.